 Hayling is an extremely fast running golf course played over pure linksland.

 It begins at a nice steady pace then gathers momentum towards and around the turn before it gradually but emphatically builds to a crescendo at the 12th; one of the finest holes you will ever play.

 However, unlike many other courses that noticeably peak at some point during the round, but then often fade away, Hayling continues to deliver over the subsequent holes too.
 This ultimately ensures its position as one of the country’s leading links courses.

 The Club was established in 1883 but the course we play nowadays was mainly laid out by Tom Simpson in 1933 with only minor changes made since then.
-The present course serves up natural and classic links golf in abundance with a lovely rugged feel to many of the holes and where the ground game is well and truly alive.
+The present low-key design serves up natural and classic links golf in abundance with a lovely rugged feel to many of the holes and where the ground game is well and truly alive.

 The opening holes, including a par three to start proceedings, produce good honest links golf and set a strong tone for the round but it is noticeable that from the moment you play the short but tricky par three fifth, with a long and narrow green, and then fire across a ravine at the next, that the course has started to up its game.

 Over the next half a dozen holes Hayling moves through the gears effortlessly and really grabs your attention with each hole either bettering, or at least matching, the previous one.
 The course also meanders more and more into the dunes and it is this that helps produce the more exciting and engaging golf.